secretary/node/README.md

 // If you want to use Hashicorp Vault
 $ npm install @secretary/core @secretary/node-vault

-// If you want to use a JSON file
-$ npm install @secretary/core @secretary/json-file
 ```

+Check the install docs of the adapter you want to use for specific instructions.

 ## Usage